 The fund could facilitate the creation of a pharmaceutical public-private partnership focused on orphan diseases, which are often neglected by big pharmaceutical companies due to the low economic returns from small markets.
 By branding this initiative as a "Warp Speed" program, perhaps under the auspices of ARPA-H or BARDA, the government could, for example, accelerate the development of treatments for rare conditions afflicting children or for diseases endemic to certain geographic regions in the United States.
 As discussed above, we recommend that the pilot PPPP address pediatric neurodegenerative diseases.
-Given the uncontested value of such a cure, one could imagine Robert F. Kennedy, Jr., the newly appointed Secretary of the Department of Health and Human Services, citing such a cure as an early "win" in his efforts to "Make America Healthy Again."
+Given the uncontested value of such a cure, one could imagine Robert F. Kennedy, Jr., the newly appointed Secretary of the Department of Health and Human Services, citing such a cure as an early "win" in his efforts to

+"Make America Healthy Again."
 At the same time, such a PPPP pilot would be an important proof of concept for many of the yet untested proposals in this chapter, especially those related to data standardization and the use of trusted intermediaries armed with cutting-edge AI.
-Given the Trump Administration's recent embrace of OpenAI as an American leader in AI, that firm would seem a logical candidate to help lead the AI aspects of such a high-profile project along with potentially X-AI, Palantir, Alphabet (Google), Meta, and Microsoft.
-Thus, this could be an early "win" for OpenAI (and other firms chosen by ARPA-H or other sponsoring agency) as well as the technical experts at DOGE (if invited to participate by Secretary Kennedy) if they can work together as partners to create the AI-driven data-sharing platform.
-ARPA-H or the other sponsoring agency could use a truncated competitive bidding process will help ensure that the most capable firms are selected to do the cutting-edge AI work required for successful transformational PPPPs.
+Given the Trump administration's recent embrace of OpenAI as an American leader in AI, that firm would seem a logical candidate to help lead the AI aspects of such a high-profile project along with potentially X-AI, Palantir, Alphabet (Google), Meta, and Microsoft.
+Thus, this could be an early "win" for OpenAI (and other firms chosen by ARPA-H or other sponsoring agency) if they can work together as partners to create the AI-driven data-sharing platform.
+ARPA-H or the other sponsoring agency could use a truncated competitive bidding process to help ensure that the most capable firms are selected to do the cutting-edge AI work required for successful transformational PPPPs.
 Most likely more than one firm will be required.